vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/prereq.md

 ---

 Before you start,
-you need to decide how you will use this course:
+you need to decide how you will use this learning path:

 1. You want to review the contents, but not do the labs.